TUM-XING/Hyperspectral-denoising-abundance-maps/README.md

 # Hyperspectral-denoising-abundance-maps
-The MATLAB algorithms for denoising hyperspectral data set, extracting specific end members, and calculating abundance maps of each end member.
+The MATLAB algorithms for visualizing single-band images, denoising hyperspectral data set, extracting specific end members, and calculating abundance maps of each end member.